Key takeaways as Donald Trump is sworn in as 47th US president

 As part of that push, Trump explained he would send troops to the border “to repel the disastrous invasion of our country”.

-He also pledged to re-implement his 2019 “Remain in Mexico” policy, which required asylum seekers to stay on the other side of the border while waiting for their immigration appointments and court dates.
+He also pledged to reimplement his 2019 “Remain in Mexico” policy, which required asylum seekers to stay on the other side of the border while waiting for their immigration appointments and court dates.

 Critics, however, had challenged the policy as a violation of domestic and international asylum law, pointing out that asylum seekers have the right to cross international borders to flee imminent persecution.
 They also argued that parts of the Mexican border were unsafe for migrants and asylum seekers to remain in, due to the presence of criminal activity.